sahaj1997/Codefundo-/README.md

 Machine Learning Algorithms are not 100% accurate although they have high probabilities to detect or predict things.
 In order to predict things, we will use the model mentioned above.

-However, In case of a misprediction, it becomes evident to
+However, In case of a misprediction, it becomes evident to put a management system in place to take care of any contigencies.
+The management system we propose is to create a region-wise Disaster-Aid-Relief System based on data gathered from Sources.

+The application uses GoogleMaps to point out specific regions which are in need of Disaster-Relief.

+It captures the spending of money on the Relief-Measures as well as the next best possible investment.

+It uses economic measures such as opportunity cost and certain other metrics e.g. Relief-Aid/(no. of people * distance from base) to model this management system.